 - The need to use native SDKs.
 Using a personal platform’s SDK and other specific tools to create applications for native platforms provides more opportunities for implementing the functionality of the future application.
-Thus, native applications perfectly match the hardware capabilities of devices including Bluetooth, NFC, camera, GPS, and more, helping to leverage data such as physical and geographic location, and more.
+Thus, native apps perfectly match the hardware capabilities of devices, including Bluetooth, NFC, camera, GPS, and more, helping to leverage data such as physical and geographic location and more.

 So which one should you choose: React Native vs native development tools?

-Whatever you choose – React Native vs native development, you definitely cannot do without the help of experienced specialists.
+Whatever you choose – React Native vs Native app, you definitely cannot do without the help of experienced specialists.
 If you are seeking it at the moment, check out our portfolio and contact our experts to discuss the details and budget of your project.
 We have years of expertise under our belt to implement a full-cycle React Native or regular native app development project of any complexity.
 Our product development team that cares about your success is ready to fulfill your idea into a stand-of-the-art solution.